RichardErkhov/Richard-roop/README.md

   -o OUTPUT_FILE, --output OUTPUT_FILE
                         save output to this file
   --gpu                 use gpu
+  --gpu-threads N       Number of gpu threads.
+The default is 4.
+Depending on the number, the video memory consumption increases.
+6 threads consume about 8 Gb of VRM.
   --keep-fps            maintain original fps --keep-frames         keep frames directory --max-memory MAX_MEMORY